ankyra/escape-inventory/docs/escape-registry.md

 }
 ```

-This configures the Registry with an SQLite database and a local file system
+This configures the Inventory with an SQLite database and a local file system
 storage backend.

 # Environment Variables